 Baskets: Hobby Lobby

-With 26 drawers throughout the bus, we have plenty of storage.
-But within that storage we needed systems of storage to keep things organized; especially when the bus moved.
-Here are some of our favorites for doing just that!
+With a total of 26 drawers throughout the bus, we have ample storage space.
+To keep things organized, we’ve implemented systems of storage that are especially useful when the bus is in motion.
+These are some of our favorites for keeping things organized!

-Best of luck on your conversion and make sure to check out the links below to get more ways to simplify and make the most of your skoolie life or to get a sneak peak into more of what our skoolie life looks like!
+Good luck with your conversion and check out the links below to learn more about how to simplify and make the most of your skoolie life or to get a glimpse of our skoolie lifestyle.